sdiehn/examen_bentoml/README.md

 - testing the model and saving to BentoML
     - using src/test_model.py, the model is model and tested with the test data set. it saves the predictions, the merits, and the model

+- create BentoML API with bentoml serve
+- creating the Bento with bentoml build

+- testing the api with either the single test or pytest tests/test_all.py